 Please take time to remember the losses your elders may be suffering and have compassion for any crankiness or sadness they might exhibit.
 Be gentle with yourself, too.
 Make the atmosphere and your interactions as positive as you can without being artificially cheery or running yourself into the ground.

 Remember to do your best, but don’t expect perfection.
-Not every moment will be a delight, but at the end of the year you’ll know that you have made a positive difference in your elder’s life.
-Giving a senior your time, attention and love is the best holiday gift of all.
+Not every moment will be a delight, but at the end of the year you’ll know you’ve made a positive difference in your elder’s life.
+Giving a senior your time, attention, and love is the best holiday gift of all.
 The rest is gravy.